Context-Free Groups and Bass-Serre Theory: Pregroups and Geodesic Rewriting Systems

 \end{definition} Obviously, we have $P^*/\DAS{*}{S}\, \cong U(P)$. \begin{lemma} The rewriting system $S_P$ is confluent. \end{lemma}

 \begin{proof} By checking all overlapping pairs of rules we can see that $S_P$ is strongly confluent.
 Hence, by \prref{thm:konvtoCR} it is confluent. \end{proof}

 Let $S$ be some rewriting system.
-A \emph{geodesic} word w.r.t\ $S$ is a word which is shortest among all words in its $\DAS{*}{S}$-class. \begin{definition} A rewriting system $S$ is called \emph{geodesic} if every word can be reduced to a geodesic by only applying length reducing rules (i.\,e., rules $(\ell,r)\in S$ with $\abs{\ell} > \abs{r}$). \end{definition}
+A \emph{geodesic} word w.r.t\ $S$ is a word which is shortest among all words in its $\DAS{*}{S}$-class. \begin{definition} A rewriting system $S$ is called \emph{geodesic} if every word can be reduced to a geodesic by only applying length reducing rules (\ie rules $(\ell,r)\in S$ with $\abs{\ell} > \abs{r}$). \end{definition}

 In particular, if $S$ is geodesic, then every $w$ with $w\DAS*{S} 1$ can be reduced to the empty word by only applying length reducing rules.
-Together with \prref{thm:endl_pregroup}, the next result shows that virtually free group can be defined by geodesic rewriting systems.
+Together with \prref{thm:endl_pregroup}, the next result shows that virtually free group can be defined by geodesic rewriting systems (see also \refPedro, Theorem 2.5).

 \begin{proposition}[\cite{ddm10}] The rewriting system $S_P$ is geodesic. \end{proposition}